The Coziest Italian Wedding Soup Recipe (Ready in 40 Minutes!)

 Step 6: Serve It Up

 Ladle into bowls, top with lots of Parmesan, and serve with crusty bread.
-Watch it disappear!

-MY BEST TIPS FOR PERFECT SOUP
+BEST TIPS FOR PERFECT SOUP

 Cook pasta slightly underdone if you’re planning leftovers.
 It’ll finish cooking when you reheat.